On linearised and elliptic versions of the Kashiwara-Vergne Lie algebra: The elliptic Kashiwara-Vergne Lie algebra

-The operator $\Delta$ trivially respects push-invariance of moulds, so the space $\lie{krv}_{ell}$ lies in the space $\lie{lie}_C^{push}$ of push-invariant elements of $\lie{lie}_C$.
-We will now show that the subspace $\lie{krv}_{ell}$ is actually a Lie subalgebra of $\lie{lie}_C^{push}$, which is itself a Lie algebra thanks to the following lemma, of which a more explicit version (with a formula for the partner) is proved in \cite{S3} (Lemma 2.1.1).
+The operator $\Delta$ trivially respects push-invariance of moulds, so the space $\lie{krv}_{ell}$ lies in the space $\lie{lie}_C^{push}$ of push-invariant elements of $\lie{lie}_C$ (cf. Definition \ref{defn:push}).
+We will now show that the subspace $\lie{krv}_{ell}$ is actually a Lie subalgebra of $\lie{lie}_C^{push}$, which is itself a Lie algebra under a new Lie bracket in Corollary \ref{liepush} below, of which a more explicit version (with a formula for the partner) is proved in \cite{S3} (Lemma 2.1.1).